About Us

 Our Team

-Atiya Jaffar, Canada Campaigns Manager
+Atiya Jaffar, Canada Country Manager

 Atiya is an advocate for climate justice and human rights who has been on the Canada team at 350.org for over 10 years.
 Atiya resides on the unceded territories of the Musqueam, Squamish, and Tsleil Waututh peoples in so-called Vancouver where she is raising her 3 year old son and organizing with the local group Parents for Palestine.